zkLinkProtocol/recover_state_server/README.md

 ```shell
 tail -f log/recover_state.log
 ```
-**Please be patient and wait until the command finishes.**
+**The program will close automatically when synchronization is complete.**

-If there is an interruption, run the `continue` command
+If there is an interruption, you can run the `continue` command
 ```shell
 ./exodus.sh continue
 ```